Ezequiel Tovar Player Props: Rockies vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.93 team ERA ranks 27th among all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.97).

-- The Nationals surrender the second-most home runs in baseball (140 total, 1.4 per game).
+- Nationals pitchers combine to surrender 141 total home runs at a rate of 1.4 per game (second-most in baseball).

+- The Nationals are sending Williams (5-5) to the mound for his 21st start of the season.
+He is 5-5 with a 4.38 ERA and 74 strikeouts in 98 2/3 innings pitched.

-- In his last appearance on Wednesday, the lefty tossed 5 1/3 innings against the Chicago Cubs, allowing three earned runs while surrendering six hits.
+- His most recent appearance came on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while giving up seven hits.

+- The 31-year-old has amassed an ERA of 4.38, with 6.7 strikeouts per nine innings, in 20 games this season.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.